Nicole Dennis-Benn: Marriage

-Nicole married her wife, Emma Benn, in May 2012 in Jamaica.
+Nicole married her wife, Dr. Emma Benn, in May 2012 in Jamaica.
 Their wedding became a viral sensation on the island, making national news because “the media [had] played it out as the first lesbian wedding” on the island.
 Despite fears about their high visibility as "out" lesbians, their desire to have an outdoor ceremony, and the history of attacks on same-sex couples on the island, they were able to find a safe venue.
-Dennis-Benn describes parts of Jamaica as safer for same-sex couples and has committed and engaged LGBT friends on the island.
-They were married one year after same-sex marriage became legal in New York.
-Friends and family joined to celebrate, with many curious and excited hotel staffers, all taking pictures of the ceremony.
+Dennis-Benn describes parts of Jamaica as safer for same-sex couples and has committed and engaged LGBTQ friends on the island.
+She and her wife were married the same year that same-sex marriage became legal in New York in 2012 where they had their initial wedding ceremony.
+In Jamaica, friends and family joined to celebrate, with many curious and excited hotel staffers, all taking pictures of the ceremony.

 Awards and writing recognitions

 In 2016, Dennis-Benn published her much acclaimed debut novel, Here Comes the Sun, with W.W.
 Norton/Liveright, becoming a writer to watch according to Publishers Weekly.
 She followed the success of her debut novel with a highly-acclaimed bestseller, PATSY, which became a Read with Jenna Today Show Book-club pick.
 Nicole Dennis-Benn is a two time Lambda Literary Award winner for her novels, Here Comes the Sun and PATSY.
 Dennis-Benn is a recipient of the National Foundation for the Arts Grant.
 She was also a finalist for the National Book Critics Circle John Leonard Award, the New York Public Library Young Lions Award, the Center for Fiction's First Novel Prize; long-listed for the Pen/Faulkner Award in Fiction and short-listed for the Aspen Words Literary Prize.
 Her novels have appeared on several must-read and best-of-book lists.

-She has written for The New York Times, ELLE Magazine, Catapult, Red Rock Review, Kweli Literary Journal, Ebony, and the Feminist Wire.
+She has written for Vogue, The New York Times, ELLE Magazine, Catapult, Red Rock Review, Kweli Literary Journal, Ebony, and the Feminist Wire.